 Chat with the Customer During a Session

 Throughout the support session, you can chat with your remote customer.
 You do not need to have screen sharing permissions before beginning chat.
-If enabled in the representative console settings, you will receive pop-up notifications when chat messages are received.
+If enabled in the representative console settings, you receive pop-up notifications when chat messages are received.

 Click the arrow icon at the top left of the sidebar to collapse the sliding sidebar.
 If the sidebar is collapsed, hover over the arrow by the hidden window to reveal it.
 Click the pin icon that replaced the arrow icon at the top left of the sidebar to re-pin the sliding sidebar.